Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

 • Designed and refined multiple in-app interfaces to improve usability and engagement

-• Collaborated with developers to ensure smooth design implementation across devices
+• Collaborated with engineers to ensure smooth design implementation across devices

 • Conducted iterative testing to validate user flows and visual hierarchy